Brownfields Tribal Response Program

 The Squaxin Brownfields Tribal Response Program (TRP) started in 2018 as an environmental program within the Squaxin Tribe Natural Resources Office.
 Squaxin Island Tribe receives a yearly grant from the Environmental Protection Agency (EPA) to maintain the program.

 What is a brownfield site?

 Brownfield sites are abandoned, idled, or underused industrial and commercial properties where development, redevelopment, or expansion is complicated by actual or suspected environmental contamination.
 By investigating and cleaning up brownfield sites, many of which are abandoned areas that may impose an environmental risk to the local community, development can take place with less concern about legal liabilities related to site contamination.
+The site is not necessarily contaminated, but it is not assumed to be “clean” because of its prior commercial or industrial use.
 This benefits the Squaxin Island Tribe by bringing jobs to the area, making abandoned property functional, and possibly preserving sites that have historic and cultural significance.
 For more information about brownfield sites, visit U.S. EPA, Brownfields

 Brownfields Clean Up Sites